 Rural Fellowship MPH

-The Rural and Global Public Health Fellowship at MAHEC presents a unique opportunity for you to explore and practice rural medicine in WNC while earning a Master of Public Health degree that focuses on promoting health equity in rural communities.
+The Rural Fellowship at MAHEC presents a unique opportunity for clinicians to explore and practice rural healthcare in WNC while earning a Master of Public Health degree that focuses on promoting health equity in rural communities.

 Learn more about our rural fellowships and application process.

 Please note: our rural fellowships are designed for physicians who have completed their medical or doctor of osteopathy degree and dentists who have completed their doctorate of dental surgery or doctorate of medicine in dentistry.

 Our program also offers a limited number of work study and scholarship opportunities for students in other health-related professions.
 For more information about these opportunities, please contact Scott Schindler, Student Manager, at 828-348-3628 or Scott.Schindler@mahec.net.